mysociety/jkan/_datasets/everypolitician-mexico-deputies.md

 ---
 schema: default
-title: Politician Data: Mexico — Chamber of Deputies
+title: 'Politician Data: Mexico — Chamber of Deputies'
 organization: EveryPolitician
 notes: Data on the people within the Chamber of Deputies legislature of Mexico.
 resources: